jython/book/chapter19.rst

 So that's the story with Java.
-The fundamental thing to know about Python, and what we have implemented in Jython, is that setting any attribute in Python introduces a volatile write; and getting any attribute is a volatile read.
+The fundamental thing to know about Python, and what we have implemented in Jython, is that setting any attribute in Python is a volatile write; and getting any attribute is a volatile read.
 This is because Python attributes are stored in dictionaries, and in Jython, this follows the semantics of the backing ``ConcurrentHashMap``.
 So ``get`` and ``set`` are volatile.

-Local variables are susceptible to reordering.
-Internally in Jython, they are stored by indexing into a PyObject[] array, and such accesses can be reordered.
+In contrast, local variables are susceptible to reordering.
+Internally in Jython, they are stored by indexing into a ``PyObject[]`` array, and such accesses can be reordered.
 However, this will not usually be visible to user code -- local variables are *almost* thread confined, and the Java memory model ensures that any code within that thread will always see changes that are sequentially consistent.

 However, in Python, it is possible for a local variable to *escape* through the frame object, because locals (and their containing frames)